Hit by a car while riding your bike in Phoenix?

 At the same time, Arizona law treats bicycles as vehicles, granting cyclists the same rights and responsibilities as motor vehicle drivers.
 Here’s a concise overview of key legal provisions and responsibilities for both parties:

-Legal Responsibilities of Cyclists
+Legal Responsibilities of Bicyclists

 - Obey Traffic Laws: Cyclists must follow all traffic rules applicable to motor vehicles, as outlined in Arizona Revised Statutes (A.R.S.) §28-812.
 This includes stopping at red lights and stop signs, yielding the right of way, and adhering to traffic signals.